Soft White vs Warm White: Which is Best for You?

 - Hallways & staircases

-Here are some tips on deciding between warm white vs soft white bulbs:
+Here are some tips on deciding between warm white vs soft:

 - Consider the primary use of the room.
 Soft white works well for kitchens, bathrooms, and work areas that need lots of light.
 A warm white ambiance is preferred for cozy spaces like dining rooms.